ArneCL/BlogPosts/android-custom-views-onlayout-onmeasure.md

-title: Android: Custom Views' onLayout and onMeasure
+title: Android: Custom View's onLayout and onMeasure methods
 tags: android,android-custom-view

 If you want to layout a custom view's children yourself, as opposed to making the custom view extend LinearLayout or similar, you need to implement the onLayout and onMeasure methods of the ViewGroup class.